 The Los Angeles Unified School District recognizes that, when schools and parents form strong partnerships, children's potential for educational success improves significantly.
 The California Education Code and the Parents As Equal Partners Resolution guide all school and District practices regarding the engagement of parents in their children's education.
 In addition, the California Education Code requires that every school receiving federal funds establish a School Site Council (SSC).
 Parents must be involved in advising or, as members of the SSC, in making decisions about the school's educational program, the use of categorical funds to support these programs, and the school plan to involve parents in their children's education.
-Under the new Every Student Succeeds Act (ESSA), the District has established a Title I Parent and Family Engagement Policy and directs all schools to annually review and revise, as necessary, their school's Title I Parent and Family Engagement Policy.
-Parents may visit www.achieve.lausd.net/families to view the LAUSD Parent and Family Engagement Policy for Title I schools or receive more information about parent involvement policies.
+The federal Every Student Succeeds Act (ESSA) directs all schools to develop a Title I Parent and Family Engagement Policy with their parents and family members.
+In addition, under ESSA, the District must establish a Title I Parent and Family Engagement Policy.
+Families may visit https://achieve.lausd.net/Page/9651 to view the Los Angeles Unified Parent and Family Engagement Policy for Title I schools or receive more information about parent engagement policies.
 In addition, all schools with twenty-one or more English Learners (EL) students, not including Reclassified Fluent English Proficient (RFEP) students, are required to establish an English Learner Advisory Committee (ELAC).
+The District must also establish a District English Learner Advisory Committee (DELAC), which consists of ELAC Chairpersons from throughout the District.

-Through the School Experience Survey, parents are surveyed annually in the spring to provide LAUSD their perceptions on a variety of matters, including how well their schools welcome them as partners.
+Every year parents, through the School Experience Survey, provide LAUSD their perceptions on a variety of matters, including how well their schools welcome them as partners.
+The School Experience Survey will be administered in the fall.